Coworking Space vs. Traditional Office Space-Which is Better?

 Prestige Address: In Singapore, a lot of coworking spaces are located in grade A office towers.
 Therefore, renting a coworking office means you can have a prestigious business address for your company.

 Connectivity: Coworking offices in Singapore are usually located in prime business districts which is very near to most transportation options like buses and MRT.

 Network and Collaboration: Being in a shared space means you have a chance to find complementary people that can help you.

 Higher Rental Price: Coworking space may prove to be more expensive over a long period of time.
 If your company strength increase, you may end up paying more rent.
 Typically, it costs around S$1,000 – $1,300 per month per person to rent a standard room in a coworking office.

 Higher Operation Cost: Because of the increase in manpower, the chances of your team using the meeting rooms, photocopy machines also increases.
-This may lead to higher operation cost as coworking space charges this utilities on a pay per use basis.
+This may lead to higher operating cost as coworking space charges these utilities on a pay per use basis.
 In-house facilities such as meeting rooms and conference rooms can be acquired at an additional cost of S$20-S$50 per hour.

 Lack of Privacy: You will be among many other companies that are listed in the same coworking space.
-In some places, it can get really crowded and noise can be an issue.
-In addition, your customer may lack the confidence to deal with you as they may feel that you will not be here permanently.
+In some places, it can get crowded and noise can be an issue.
+Besides, your customer may lack the confidence to deal with you as they may feel that you will not be here permanently.

 Work Place Safety: With the recent COVID 19 situation, being in a crowded office with strangers may poise higher health risk.

 Pros of Traditional Office